Lukebegh/Stiff-Beam-Problem/README.md

 # Stiff Beam Problem

-A voluntary project written AI-free by Lucas Beghein and Sonja Eberle to deepen understanding of numerical methods for stiff ODEs covered in lectures.
-The code simulates the motion of an elastic, inextensible beam subjected to a time-varying external force, and compares the performance of six Runge–Kutta methods across a wide range of step sizes — from blunt explicit schemes requiring tens of thousands of steps, to an implicit method that resolves the motion in as few as ten.
+A voluntary exercise to deepen understanding of numerical methods for stiff ODEs covered in lectures as part of Master's degree.
+In line with this purpose, the code was written without the aid of AI to be as simple and clear as possible so it is not designed to be efficient!

 ---